Skip to main content

 2. Set the room as restricted for both Now and Future so students cannot generate their own sweep pass.

-5. Decide on how you plan to generate the passes.
+3. Decide on how you plan to generate the passes.
 This may vary depending on how many students you typically need to make a pass for

-2. For a large number of students you may decide to use the "Hall Sweep" as the destination that way you can put several students on the pass at a time to keep the process moving.
+2. For a large number of students at once you may decide to use the "Hall Sweep" as the destination that way you can put several students on the pass at a time to keep the process moving.
 Teachers would need to view their hall monitor page to see these passes instead of their home page.

 Did this answer your question?